dsa-2/docs/handshake/Handshake-Message.md

   * for an empty token, use an empty string, which is just one byte of 0
 * isRequester: 1 byte bool value, 0x00 for false, 0x01 for true
 * isResponder: 1 byte bool value, 0x00 for false, 0x01 for true
-* reconnect: reconnect from a previous connection, 1 byte bool value
+* session: previous session string returned by broker, or blank string
-  * if reconnect is true, isRequester and isResponder must be same as previous connection
+  * if reconnect is not blank, isRequester and isResponder must be same as previous session
+  * when previous session is accepted, streams that's not closed can be reused
 * auth: binay of sha256 data, fixed 32 bytes
   * auth = HMAC_SHA256(SharedSecret).digest(broker salt)